phpvms/docs/docs/customize/theming.md

 If you want to edit only select templates (also recommended), set the `extends` value to `default`.
-Then you only need to copy over the templates that you modify, instead of all them (this makes it easier to update phpVMS, and you also know what you've modified).
+Then you only need to copy over the templates that you modify, instead of all them (this makes it easier to update phpvms, and you also know what you've modified).

 ---